Peter Ellis (architect)

-Peter Ellis (1805–1884) was a British architect and inventor of the paternoster lift from Liverpool.
+Peter Ellis (1805–1884) was a British architect from Liverpool and inventor of the paternoster lift.
+He is best known for designing Oriel Chambers, built in 1864, which is the world's first building to feature a metal-framed glass curtain wall.
+For this achievement he appears in the Guinness Book of Records.

 From the mid-1840s he lived at 40 Falkner Square, a house which he designed and on which an English Heritage Blue Plaque is now sited.